Watch a local eat one in a restaurant! There's no gobbling, no gush

 For instance, a visitor in search of a superior sandwich would be

-advised to estimate the distance between his table and the kitchen or
+advised to estimate the distance between his table and the kitchen

 counter where the poor boys are prepared.
 If it is more than 10 paces,